How Much Compensation Could I Claim From My Landlord?

 As demonstrated in the table, the amount of compensation you could receive depends on the idiosyncrasies of your case, especially the severity of the injury.
 This is why our free consultation session can be so useful, providing an expert evaluation of the situation.

-For more information on how to claim compensation from your landlord, please read on.
+For more information on how to make a compensation claim against your landlord, please read on.

 If you are still uncertain about your tenant injury claim, a case study can be useful.
 It can help you to get a basic understanding of the path a claims process can take.
 For example: